 Sockeye salmon (Oncorhynchus nerka) are also known as "reds" or "red salmon" because of the dark red-orange color of their flesh and because they turn a remarkable deep red all over as they swim upstream at the end of their lives to spawn.
 The name "bluebacks" seems to be going out of favor, but is another name for this fish that is a bright silver color with a darker, bluish streak down its back for most of its life.
-Most sockeyes weigh in between 3 and 6 pounds when caught and brought to market.
+Most sockeyes weigh in between three and six pounds when caught and brought to market.

 How Does Sockeye Salmon Taste?